-'Wonder Woman' Update: Theater Chain Behind Women-Only Screenings Responds to Complaints By Adding More Screenings
+‘Wonder Woman’: Theater Behind Women-Only Screenings Responds to Complaints by Adding More

 — Alamo Drafthouse NYC (@AlamoNYC) May 26, 2017

-Not to be left out of the fun, the Yonkers, New York Alamo followed suit this morning by programming its own girl-power evening on Monday, June 5 (for which tickets are still available):
+Not to be left out of the fun, the Yonkers, N.Y., Alamo followed suit this morning by programming its own girl-power evening on Monday, June 5 (for which tickets are still available):

 If you haven't heard, we're doing a Women Only show of WONDER WOMAN on 6/5! https://t.co/dn2HlIaEQK pic.twitter.com/gdDPofyUas